Hooman Tavakolian: Philanthropy

 In 2011, he founded the “Become Your Own Dream” scholarship with Lorelei Martin and former Hunter College wrestler and mentor, Jon Tush.
 Each year the scholarship provides $2500 to a graduating high school senior in New York City who plans to wrestle in college.
 In 2012, Tavakolian partnered the fund with the long-standing youth development program, Beat the Streets New York City.
 He has also funded mats and sport facilities for Iranian people in wrestling.

-Tavakolian launched a campaign to collects funds and to rebuild the Maiwand Wrestling Club in Kabul, Afghanistan following a September 5 ISIS attack.
-Wrestling fans around the world and prominent champions such as Jordan Burroughs joined the campaign and soon after their donations, including wrestling equipment, reached Kabul.
-American donations made through Tavakolian’s charity, Hoomanities, funded new mats, mat covers, gym equipment, and wrestling outfits.
+Tavakolian launched a campaign to collect funds and to rebuild the Maiwand Wrestling Club in Kabul, Afghanistan following a September 5 ISIS attack.
+Wrestling fans around the world, and prominent champions such as Jordan Burroughs, joined the campaign and soon after their donations, including wrestling equipment, reached Kabul.
+American donations made through Tavakolian's charity, Hoomanities, funded the purchase of new mats, mat covers, gym equipment, and wrestling outfits.
 He has also secured further contributions, including wrestling gear from several American universities.

 In 2019, Tavakolian founded Hoomanities Inc., a not for profit organization "To encourage global community, to empower adolescent youth around the world and to reinstate hope in humanity through sports."
 Tavakolian, a Beat the Streets (BTS) board member, donated sports bras and Nike Pro Hijabs through his charity “Hoomanities” for distribution to Muslim female wrestlers in the Public Schools Athletic League.
 He actively advocates for gender equality in sports and the advancement of female athletes from the Middle East and beyond.
 Tavakolian also serves as an adviser at Wrestling For Peace organization.

 In addition, he has co-founded the Living Your Dream Scholarship Fund that provides financial assistance to a college-bound Beat the Streets athletes.